mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 ## Setup

 The HpiView is a functionality that can be added to all Sensor Plugins like `FiffSimulator` or `FieldTripBuffer`.
-The following steps will show you everything necessary to set up the real-time head monitoring.
+The following steps will show you the necessary steps to set up the real-time head monitoring in MNE Scan:

-1. Setup Datastream
+1. Setup the data streaming
-    * Streaming Simulated Data via [FiffSimulator](/prerecordeddata.md).
+    * Stream pre-recorded data via [FiffSimulator](/prerecordeddata.md).

-    * Streaming data from a MEG device in real-time, i.e. with the [FieldTripBuffer-Plugin](../development/ftbufferplugin.md).
+    * Stream data from a MEG device connected via the [FieldTripBuffer-Plugin](../development/ftbufferplugin.md).

 2. Open the HPI View